Morning Prayer

 For all who proclaim the Gospel, and all who seek the Truth.

-For Michael, our Presiding Bishop, and Jennifer, our Bishop; and all bishops and other ministers;
+For Sean Rowe, our Presiding Bishop, and Jennifer, our Bishop; and all bishops and other ministers;

 For all who serve God in his Church.